 The dosing of the lime can be carried out with a peristaltic pump controlled by either a PWM relay or better still, from an inverter.

 We are able to supply equipment for any of these systems above, with the option of a ready wired panel for easy site installation.

-Almost every customer that uses our instruments for the measurement of pH, Redox, Conductivity, Dissolved Oxygen, Turbidity, Residual Chlorine, Liquid Level, or flow will have applications for temperature measurement and control.
-As temperature is possibly the largest industrial measurement and control parameter carried out within the UK.
+Almost every customer that uses our instruments for the measurement of pH, Redox, Conductivity, Dissolved Oxygen, Turbidity, Residual Chlorine, Liquid Level Control, or flow will have applications for temperature measurement and control - as temperature is possibly the largest industrial measurement and control parameter carried out within the UK.